aws/eks-anywhere/designs/embed_eksd_manifest.md

     apiGroup: anywhere.eks.amazonaws.com/v1alpha1
     kind: Bundles
     name: "bundle-name"
-    namespace: "namespace for resource"
+    namespace: eksa-system
 ```

-This bundles ref will allow us accurately fetch the bundle from the cluster, access the EKSD bundle, and grab the correct release manifest in the controller.
+This bundles ref will allow us to accurately fetch the bundle from the cluster, access the EKSD bundle, and grab the correct release manifest in the controller.

 ### Upgrading EKSD components